- THE CASE FOR BASIC INCOME FOR HEALTH

 - The Case for Basic Income for the Justice System

-The Case for Basic Income Series is a series of projects which asks the question: "How can a Basic Income model of Social Support make a difference to these sectors and communities - work, health, food insecurity, the justice system, women, the arts, and LGBTQ+?"
+The Case for Basic Income Series is a series of projects which asks the question: "How can a Basic Income model of Income Support make a difference to people’s lives.”
+We answer this question by looking at the issue of basic income through the lens of sectors and communities.

 Each sector deals with distinctive issues and concerns.
-Professionals who work in these sectors have a knowledge and experience base which reflects the needs of the sector or community.
 But, there is a common factor that underpins many of the problems and issues which policy experts, politicians, and many others are trying to deal with - income insecurity.

 - food insecurity is not caused by lack of food, but by lack of income